 There is also a 5-meter cliff jump that can be found on the left-hand side of the falls that is a lot of fun!

 I visited Ingkumhan Falls Bohol on a Sunday and it was very busy with locals and other tourists.
-Try and time your visit for a weekday if you want to enjoy this waterfall in the Philippines without the crowds.
+Try and time your visit for a weekday if you want to enjoy this waterfall without the crowds.

 Rope swing at Ingkumhan Falls